MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-reservation-order-tracking-and-action-messaging.md

  For the component need for LOTA and LOTB respectively, order tracking links are created from the demand in table 5407, **Prod.
 Order Component**, to the supply in table 32, **Item Ledger Entry**.
 The **Reservation Status** field contains **Tracking** to indicate that these entries are dynamic order tracking links between supply and demand.

 > [!NOTE]
->  The **Lot No.** field is empty on the demand lines, because the lot numbers are not specified on the component lines of the released production order.
+>  The **Lot No.** field is empty on the demand lines, because the lot numbers are not specified on the component lines of the released works order.

 ### <a name="entry-numbers-10"></a>Entry Numbers 10
  From the sales demand in table 37, **Sales Line**, an order tracking link is created to the supply in table 5406, **Prod.
 Order Line**.
 The **Reservation Status** field contains **Reservation**, and the **Binding** field contains **Order-to-Order**.
-This is because the released production order was generated specifically for the sales order and must remain linked unlike order tracking links with a reservation status of **Tracking**, which are created and changed dynamically.
+This is because the released works order was generated specifically for the sales order and must remain linked unlike order tracking links with a reservation status of **Tracking**, which are created and changed dynamically.
 For more information, see the "Automatic Reservations" section in this topic.

  At this point in the scenario, the 100 units of LOTA and LOTB are transferred to EAST location by a transfer order.